Skip to Content

 That isn’t to say that there aren’t pockets of acceptance dotted throughout the country: cities like Tbilisi have fabulous LGBTQ hangout spots where queer people can socialize and hook up without fear of persecution or backlash.

-So things are moving in the right direction, slowly, but surely.
-To give you an idea of what gay life is really like in Georgia, check out our interview with Giorgi from Tbilisi.
+Things appeared to moving in the right direction but sadly in September 2024, the Georgian Parliament introduced a set of really nasty anti-LGBTQ bills.
+Hopefully, these do not become law.
+Watch this space as we monitor and update this.
+To give you an idea of what gay life is like in Georgia, check out our interview with Giorgi from Tbilisi.

 Georgia isn't the most gay friendly country, but things are gradually improving